-I started selling crochet hats over 3 1/2 years ago.
-I didn’t expect it to really take off.
-So, I just leisurely made them and sold them.
-However, I was aware that I cannot make my crochet items expensive.
+I started selling crochet hats over 3 1/2 years ago and didn’t expect it to really take off so I just made them and sold them.
+Well, to my surprise, today I am still selling and love creating them and am honored and excited every time someone orders one.

 This was great help!
 But the one thing that bothers me is that I don't have a sewing machine.
 Think I could sew them on by hand?